galaktor/raph.es/content/project/website.md

 # TODO
-* continuous delivery downside: parallel travis workers -> race condition, not atomic pushes
+* ~~continuous delivery downside: parallel travis workers -> race condition, not atomic pushes~~ "fixed" by limiting travis to one single concurrent build at a time.
 * TOC shortcode?
 * GitHub issues for content improvements/changes
 * show revision of source repo as version in subtree html